GrosvenorTechnology/AdvanceEventGenerator/README.md

 Use this section to set the base url for sending events, the default `device/{deviceSerial}/events` path will be appended to the default URI.
 You can change this behavior in the worker.cs SendMessage function.

+> You must change the DefaultUri to match your configuration

 ```json
 {
    "BootConfig": {